probmods/probmods2/chapters/14-bayesian-data-analysis.md

 In the above examples, we've had a single data-analysis model and used the experimental data to learn about the parameters of the models and the descriptive adequacy of the models.
 Often as scientists, we are in fortunate position of having multiple, distinct models in hand, and want to decide if one or another is a better description of the data.
-Indeed, we saw an example above when we decided whether `"observerModel"` or  `"skepticalModel"` was a better explanation of some (made-up) data.
+Indeed, we saw an example with the spinning coins when we decided whether `"observerModel"` or  `"skepticalModel"` was a better explanation of some data.

 In that example, model comparison was shown a special case of learning about the parameters of a model.
 In that case, we defined an uber model (`scientistModel`), that had a binary decision parameter that we wanted to learn about (which one of the models was better).
-We did this by having the binary decision variable gate between which of our two models we let generate the data.
+We did this by having a binary decision variable gate between which of our two models we let generate the data.
 We then go backwards (performing Bayesian inference) to decide which model was more likely to have generated the data we observed.

-We take the same approach here, articulating the simplest data analysis model for model comparison.
+We take the same approach here, articulating a simple data analysis model for model comparison.
-We observe some number of binary outcomes and want to decide if the pattern we see is random or not (or to see, in the parlance of scientists, whether something systematic is going on; this model mimics a simple cognitive model for subjective randomness, which we will explore in a later chapter).
+We observe some number of binary outcomes and want to decide if the pattern we see is random or not (e.g., to see if the helping behavior "is systematic" [assuming we've figured out the weird stuff going on with the experimenters before]).
+This model mimics a simple cognitive model for subjective randomness, which we will explore in another chapter of this book on Subjective Randomness.

 Formally, a "true random" pattern would be generated by a coin with probability of doing one or other binary outcome as 0.5 (a fair coin); a "non random" pattern would be generated by a trick coin.
 We run into our first complication: A fair coin is simple to define: `Bernoulli({p: 0.5})`, but how can we treat a trick coin?